South Canterbury huts and campsites

 A well cared for Canterbury Mountain Club hut that is available for use by the public.

-Stodys is an old musterer’s hut which has been recently renovated to give it another few decades of life.
+Stodys is an old musterer’s hut that has been recently renovated to give it another few decades of life.

 There’s part of the stone bit left, the fireplace end, but Stone Hut has been hit by avalanches in the past, not worth staying here in the winter when there is snow on the hills.